wtfzambo/subreddit-analytics/README.md

 The end result is [this dashboard](https://tinyurl.com/dataengineering-analytics).
 The most interesting part is the "Top submissions" widget.
 It shows a list of all the submissions pulled ordered by upvotes, but if filtered by "topic", it will show the most interesting submissions pertaining to that topic.

+🟢 Try playing with the "Topic" filter on the left and see how the "Top submissions" widget changes!

+---

 ⚠️ **2023-04-26** - The dashboard will stay up for roughly 3 months or until I run out of GCP credits, whichever expires first.

 ![Alt text](images/dashboard.gif)